omnilaboratory/OmniBOLT-spec/OmniBOLT-04-HTLC-and-Payment-Routing.md

 [A, USDT, B] stands for the channel built by A and B, funded by USDT.
 ```

-Alice transfers 10 USDT to Bob inside the `[Alice, USDT, Bob]` channel, then Bob transfers 10 USDT to Carol inside the `[Bob, USDT, Carol]` channel, and finally Carol sends 10 USDT to David in `[Carol, USDT, David]`.
+Alice transfers 10 USDT to Bob inside the `[Alice, USDT, Bob]` channel, then Bob transfers 10 USDT to Carol inside the `[Bob, USDT, Carol]` channel, and finally, Carol sends 10 USDT to David in `[Carol, USDT, David]`.

 # Table of Contents
  * [Hashed TimeLock Contract](#Hashed-TimeLock-Contract)